Oral & Vision Health Blog

 Dental Cleanings

-It's very important that you visit a dentist twice a year for an exam and dental cleaning.
+You must visit a dentist twice yearly for an exam and dental cleaning.
 During your visit, the dentist will check for signs of gum disease.
-He or she will also deeply clean your teeth to remove build up and bacteria, which play a role in the development of gum disease.
+He or she will also deeply clean your teeth to remove build-up and bacteria, which play a role in the development of gum disease.

-Doctors have found that patients who have healthy dental habits pay more attention to their well-being than people with unhealthy lifestyles.
+Doctors have found that patients with healthy dental habits pay more attention to their well-being than those with unhealthy lifestyles.
 Study your routine and be smart about keeping better habits.
-Along with regular dental visits, you should also floss daily and brush your teeth twice a day for two minutes each time.
-By following these steps, you can help keep your mouth and heart healthy for years to come.
+Along with regular dental visits, you should also floss daily and brush your teeth twice daily for two minutes each time.
+Following these steps can help keep your mouth and heart healthy for years.

 Tooth and magnifying glass